slothbear/ebi/readme.md

 **E**nchanted **B**ook **I**ndex solves your problem.
 **yay**

-If you don't play Minecraft but want an idea of who Ebi works, check out the
+If you don't play Minecraft but want an idea of how Ebi works, check out the
 [non-technical overview](https://github.com/slothbear/ebi/wiki/non-technical-overview).